-Student Meal Return to Regular Pricing
+Student Meal Pricing

-Student meals will return to regular pricing (free, reduced and paid) for school year 2022-23.
-Families of students who may be eligible for free or reduced price meal benefits must submit a new application each new school year (July 1 or after) to determine eligibility.
-Refer to the Free + Reduced Meal Benefits section below for more information
+Student meals will remain at regular pricing (free, reduced and paid) for the 2023-2024 school year.
+Families of students who may be eligible for free or reduced price meal benefits must submit a new application each school year (July 1 or after) to determine eligibility.
+Refer to the Free & Reduced Meal Benefits section below for more information.